What is explainable AI, and why should you care?

 -

-Proxy modeling: a more understandable model, such as a decision tree, is used as an approximation of a more cumbersome AI model.
+Proxy modeling.
+A more understandable model, such as a decision tree, is used as an approximation of a more cumbersome AI algorithm.
 Even though this technique gives a simple overview of what to expect, it remains an approximation and can differ from real-life results.

 -